CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 ### Summary

-This lab guides you through integrating Azure AI Search with Azure Cosmos DB for NoSQL, where you'll create a Cosmos DB account, populate it with sample data, set up an Azure Cognitive Search resource, and build an indexer.
+This lab guides you through integrating Azure AI Search with Azure Cosmos DB for NoSQL, where you'll create a Cosmos DB account, populate it with sample data, set up an Azure AI Search resource, and build an indexer.

 ### You have successfully completed the lab